A MATCH MADE IN SAFETY

 What is PPE?
 Personal Protective Equipment (PPE) is clothing or equipment designed to reduce your exposure to chemical, biological, and physical hazards when in a shop or worksite.
-This can range from common usages of gloves, goggles, and a hardhat all the way to lab coats, flame-retardant clothes, and a fall harness.
+This can range from common usages of face masks, gloves, goggles, and a hardhat all the way to lab coats, flame-retardant clothes, and a fall harness.
 The definition is very broad for a reason, so we’ll pare it down to what we really need if for: Printing DTF things.
 Just so we’re clear: DTF POWDER AND INK IS SAFE TO HANDLE AND USE.
 These recommendations are aimed to aid in the prevention of workplace accidents and hazards.
 Most of the specific scenarios laid out here are extreme possibilities.
 The chance of having an issue is extremely low, BUT NEVER ZERO.

 To make sure that you don’t accidentally end up scratching your face and shoving some powder into your eyes, wear some latex gloves.
 Use some sort of hand covering to prevent you from picking up unnecessary particles and keeping your powder clean.
-The fewer contaminates in your powder, the longer you can use it without having to toss it.
+The fewer contaminants in your powder, the longer you can use it without having to toss it.
 The oils and dirt from your hands can clump up your powder.
 Another option for the rest of your body is an apron or a smock.
 The powder is an adhesive, so if it mixes with moisture it will turn into a thicker consistency and possibly ruin your clothes.
 Protect your clothes with a smock and you will accidentally protect the rest of your body (win/win).

 Steven De Hoff